check status

 to execute index.js

 .
-If you want have a test in our testnet network you should do the same for .env.testnet.tmp
+If you want to have a test in our testnet network you should do the same for .env.testnet.tmp

 and then use yarn testnet